Zhou-Ziheng/resume-converter/README.md

 Contributions to ATSify are welcome!
 If you encounter any bugs, have feature requests, or would like to contribute code, please open an issue or submit a pull request on the [GitHub repository](https://github.com/Zhou-Ziheng/resume-converter).

+If you're interested in contributing to the frontend, you can find the repository for the frontend application [here](https://github.com/Zhou-Ziheng/resume-converter-ui).

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.